Mod-two cohomology rings of alternating groups: Steenrod action

-\begin{theorem} For $\ell \geq 3$, $\sq^{j} \gamma_{\ell,m}^+$ is the sum over all level-$\ell$ bi-partitions $\pi$ of $(j,m)$ of Hopf ring monomials $h_\pi$, where $h_\pi$ is the transfer product over all $\vec{x}_{p,\ell'}$ of $\gamma^+_{\ell+p,c_{p,\ell'}(\pi)} \gamma^+_{\ell - \ell', c_{p,\ell'} (\pi) \cdot 2^{p + \ell'}}$. \end{theorem}
+\begin{theorem} For $\ell \geq 3$, $\sq^{j} \gamma_{\ell,m}^+$ is the sum over all level-$\ell$ bi-partitions $\pi$ of $(j,m)$ of Hopf ring monomials $h_\pi$, where $h_\pi$ is the transfer product over all $\sigma$ of $ \gamma^+_{\ell_s, 2^{n-\ell_s}} \gamma^+_{\ell_i, 2^{n-\ell_i}}$. \end{theorem}

-In short, each $\gamma_{\ell, r}^+$ ``portion'' of $\gamma_{\ell, m}^+$ can be replaced by a product of two Hopf ring generators, one with the same or greater level and one with strictly smaller level, the latter including zero so that portion is effectively replaced by a single generator.
+In short, by a variant of the Cartan formula arising from compatibility of Steenrod operations with coproduct, each $\gamma_{\ell, 2^{n-\ell}}^+$ ``portion'' of $\gamma_{\ell, m}^+$ can be replaced by a product of two Hopf semi-ring generators in $\alt_{2^n}$.
+The first can either be of level greater than $\ell$, in which case the second must have level smaller than $\ell$, or the first can have level $\ell$, in which case the second has level less than or equal to $\ell.$ In both cases the second generator could have level zero so that portion is replaced by a single generator.
+In the formula above each $\odot$-summand, which is associated to an SD sequence $\sigma$, is of width $w(\sigma)$ and has degree increased by $s(\sigma)$ relative to the corresponding $\gamma_{\ell, 2^{n-\ell}}^+$ ``portion'' of $\gamma_{\ell, m}^+$.

+Consider the example presented in Figure~\ref{F:steenrod}.
+While this is an $\ell = 2$ example, the formula for Steenrod operations given in Theorem~\ref{T:steen} agrees with the $\ell > 2$ case except for the last term listed.
+In the first term, the $\odot$-factor of $ \gamma_{3,1}^+ \gamma_{1,4;4} $ arises, through coproduct and restriction to $V_3$, because of the Steenrod operation $\sq^5 d_2 = d_3 d_1$ in $D_3$.
+In the second term, the $\sq^5$ is ``Cartan distributed'' as an $\sq^3$ on the first portion, corresponding to $\sq^3 d_2 = {d_2}^2 \in D_2$ and an $\sq^2$ on the second portion, corresponding to $\sq^2 d_2 = {d_2} d_1 \in D_2$.
+For skyline diagrams, the area added is the degree of the Steenrod operation being applied, and that added area is distributed according to the first coordinate of the bi-partition.

-After equating these Hopf ring monomials coming from level-$\ell$ bi-partitions with outgrowth monomials, this statement implies Theorem~8.3 of \cite{GSS12} by applying the transfer map.
+After equating these Hopf semi-ring monomials coming from level-$\ell$ bi-partitions with outgrowth monomials, this statement implies a corrected version Theorem~8.3 of \cite{GSS12} -- clarifying restrictions on the levels of pairs of Hopf ring generators which occur -- by applying the transfer map.
 Conversely, the symmetric group statement implies this up to the kernel of the transfer map, which are neutral classes.

 \begin{proof} The proof builds inductively from the Steenrod operations on Dickson algebras using the coproduct, which is the proof for symmetric groups given of Theorem~8.3 in \cite{GSS12}.
 There we use a detection system established by Madsen and Milgram \cite{MaMi79}, while here we use our detection Theorem~\ref{detection}.